Moneyball: Is the Brad Pitt Movie Based on Real People?

 Moneyball Movie Still

 Enter Peter Brand.
 The Ivy League-educated Brand inducts Beane into the creed of sabermetrics.
 Sabermetrics is a form of numerical analysis of baseball records that can help scout potential players.
 For all its complex terminology, ‘Moneyball’s’ sabermetrics is fairly simple.
-The theory posits that while individual star players can bring a match home, a combination of talents, with each player playing their own part, is more valuable.
-And by investing in such undervalued resources and divesting from overvalued ones, small teams can even odds in favor of bigger teams.
+The theory posits that while individual star players can bring a match home, a combination of talents, with each player playing their part, is more valuable.
+By investing in undervalued resources and divesting from overvalued ones, small teams can even the odds in favor of bigger teams.

 In the film, Beane fires Fuson after the latter questions Beane’s radical approach to scouting.
 In actuality, Fuson had made an amicable exit from the team after gaining a reputed position with the Texas Rangers.
 Howe, too, was depicted as hostile to Beane’s progressive ideas and set in his ways.
 Howe, in an interview with SiriusXM’s Mad Dog Radio, expressed his displeasure about his portrayal, saying, “…it is very disappointing to know that you spent seven years in an organization and gave your heart and soul to it and helped them go to the postseason your last three years there and win over 100 games your last two seasons and this is the way evidently your boss [Beane] feels about you.”